 - iShares Core MSCI EAFE IMI Index ETF (XEF) – MER 0.22%

 - iShares Core MSCI Emerging Markets IMI Index ETF (XEC) – MER 0.26%

 RBC InvestEase Responsible Investing Portfolios

-RBC InvestEase also offers responsible investing portfolios that you can use if you want to invest in companies with a high environment, social, and governance rating.
+RBC InvestEase also offers responsible investing portfolios that you can use if you want to invest in companies with a high environmental, social, and governance rating.
 The responsible investing portfolios exclude companies involved with controversial businesses like tobacco, manufacturing weapons, or firearms.

 Its responsible investing portfolios can include the following ETFs:

 - iShares ESG Canadian Short Term Bond Index ETF (XSTB) – MER 0.20%